hogbergmarkus/snaps/README.md

 My custom CSS was checked using [jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input) with no errors.

-The console and terminal are showing no errors from my JSX and JavaScript.
+My JavaScript and JSX was validated using [eslint](https://eslint.org/docs/latest/use/getting-started), passing.

 ### Lighthouse Reports